ruvnet/agentic-search/README.md

 ## Support

 If you encounter any issues or have any questions, please reach out to our support team at support@agentic.com.

-## Live Extension

-Check out the live extension at [Agentic Search](https://github.com/apps/agentic-search).

-Thank you for using the Agentic Github Copilot Extension!